JaimeRamirezSV/basic-example-itb-2023/README.md

 "tests" = "vitest --ui --api 9527"
 ```

-## Add src/test and create this tests
+## Add src/tests and create this test
 ```bash
 import { describe, it } from "vitest";